 As we publish guides on how to repair electric toothbrushes we are often asked, when buying a new electric toothbrush, which models will be easiest to repair or replace the battery in when the battery eventually stops holding a full charge.
-Below is our current answer to this question, as of 2020.
+Below is our current answer to this question, as of 2021.

-- Last season’s Triumph v2 models (types 3761, 3762, 3764) – labelled as ‘SmartSeries’ 5000, 6000, 6500, 7000: These have two buttons on the handle.
+- Triumph v2 models labelled as ‘SmartSeries’ 6000, 6500, 7000: These have two buttons on the handle.
 Easiest brushes to change the battery on.
-Lots of extra modes and bells & whistles if required.
-Still fairly pricey.
-Sometimes labelled as a 5000 (with 2 buttons) but not to be confused with the 1 button version labelled as 5000 which is a Type 3754/3756.
-Still available from Amazon here.
+Extra brushing modes and bells & whistles if required.
+Sometimes labelled as a 5000 (with 2 buttons) but not to be confused with the 1 button version labelled as a 4000 or 5000 which is different.
+Still available new from eBay here and from Amazon here.

 Don’t forget that if you don’t have a 2-pin shaver socket in your bathroom to plug the charger into you will also need to buy a shaver adaptor plug, which plugs into a standard 3-pin UK mains wall socket and has a fused 2-pin socket on the back of it to plug your charger into.
 Beware of unfused ones which are dangerous and do not meet current electrical safety standards.